Lift at low Reynolds number: Elastohydrodynamic interactions between particles

-In a semi-dilute suspension (such that interactions involving more than 2 particles can be neglected), the effect of multiple pair interactions with random initial relative positions, is to give birth to a diffusive flux.
+In a suspension, the effect of multiple pair interactions with random initial relative positions, is to give birth to a diffusive-like flux.
+This pair interaction is the dominant mechanism in semi-dilute suspensions (such that interactions involving more than two particles can be neglected).

 This flux is one of the ingredients that can be incorporated in continuous models to describe the distribution of concentrations across a flow chamber.
 It will tend to oppose to the advection due to wall repulsion.
-As a pair interaction is needed for lateral displacement to occur, the diffusion constant depends linearly on the concentration of diffusing species.
-Furthermore, the diffusion is anisotropic, due to the inequal displacements in shear and vorticity direction.
+When a pair interaction is sufficient for lateral displacement to occur, the diffusion constant depends linearly on the concentration of diffusing species\footnote{For spherical particles, pair interaction does not lead to net displacement, so triplet interaction is the dominant mechanism, leading to a quadratic dependency of the diffusion coefficient with the particle concentration.}.
+Furthermore, this effective diffusion is anisotropic, due to the inequal displacements in shear and vorticity direction.
 This results in anisotropic non-linear advection-diffusion equations which can only be analytically solved in some few cases.
 The type of solutions strongly depends on the boundary conditions of the problem.

 For instance, in \cite{rusconi08}, an initial step function of concentration of asymmetric particles is flowing in a channel where its interface diffuses.
 The authors found that the widening of the interface is characterized by an exponent $1/2$, as for Brownian diffusion.
 By contrast, it was shown in several studies that a narrow stream of red blood cells \cite{grandchamp13,Malipeddi2021}, or droplets \cite{malipeddi2019} injected in a channel diffuses with an exponent $1/3$ (Fig. \ref{fig:diffusion}).
 The difference between the two experiments lies in the boundary conditions: a step function that becomes smoother and smoother can be considered, as long as diffusion has not reached its edges, as a function with fixed maximal amplitude.
 By contrast, an initially narrow distribution sets a condition of constant integral, and not of constant maximal value.
 In this case, the subdiffusive behaviour is accompanied by the existence of a different family of self-similar distributions, which are truncated parabolas (Fig. \ref{fig:diffusion}).
 This subdiffusion can be understood by the fact that the more the cells diffuse, the less they interact, so the less lateral displacement is produced.